Marla F. Frederick

-Marla Faye Frederick is an American ethnographer and scholar, with focus on African-American religious experience.
-She is currently the Asa Griggs Candler Professor of Religion and Culture at the Candler School of Theology at Emory University.
+Marla Faye Frederick is an American ethnographer and scholar, with a focus on the African American religious experience.
 Her work addresses a range of topics including race, gender, religion and media studies.
+She became the eighteenth Dean of Harvard Divinity School on January 1, 2024.

 Education

 Frederick earned a BA in English from Spelman College and in 2000, earned a PhD in cultural anthropology from Duke University.
 She was a postdoctorate fellow at the Center for the Study of Religion at Princeton University.

 Career and service

 Frederick was an assistant professor at the University of Cincinnati.
 She has been a visiting professor at the Interdenominational Theological Center in Atlanta and at Northwestern University.

 In the early 2000s and 2010s, Frederick was Assistant Professor of Religion and African-American Studies at Harvard University.
 In 2008, she was the Joy Foundation Fellow at the Radcliffe Institute for Advanced Study at Harvard.

-Frederick became the Asa Griggs Candler Professor of Religion and Culture at Candler in 2019.
+Frederick became the Asa Griggs Candler Professor of Religion and Culture at the Candler School of Theology at Emory University in 2019.

-She has served as the President of the Association of Black Anthropologists.
+Frederick has served as the President of the Association of Black Anthropologists.
 Frederick was the president of the American Academy of Religion (AAR) in 2021.

+On August 24, 2023, Harvard University announced that Frederick would become Dean of Harvard Divinity School on January 1, 2024.